cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 ![](images/learning.png) **Learning Objectives**

-* Understand why we need to worry about python 3.7 and 2.7
+* Understand why we need to worry about python 3.8 and 2.7
 * Use pyenv to support both versions
 * Understand the limitations of anaconda/conda for developers

 ---

 We are living in an interesting junction point in the development of Python.
-In January 2019, it is encouraged that Python developers swoth from python version 2.7 to python version 3.7.
+In January 2019, it is encouraged that Python developers switch from python version 2.7 to python version 3.8.

-However there may be the requirement when you still need to develop code not only in python 3.7 but also in python 2.7.
+However there may be the requirement when you still need to develop code not only in python 3.8 but also in python 2.7.
 To facilitate this multi-python version development, the best tool we know about capable of doing so is *pyenv*.
 We will explain you in this section how to install both versions with the help of pyenv.